Stoke St Gregory: Williams Hall (The Village Hall)

 The original hall, a converted barn, had been donated by a Miss Williams in 1931.
-The objective of the Trust is, in the quaint language of the Trust Deed.
+The objective of the Trust, as stated in the original Deed, is:

-"The provision and maintenance of a village hall for the use of the inhabitants of Stoke St Gregory without distinction of political, religious or other opinions”.
+"The provision and maintenance of a village hall for the use of the inhabitants of Stoke St Gregory without distinction of political, religious or other opinions".

-The “new” Stoke St Gregory village hall - the Williams Hall - was opened in 2006.
+The "new" Stoke St Gregory village hall – the Williams Hall – was opened in 2006.
 The project to replace the old hall was largely funded through the efforts of those in the village who passionately believed in a facility to serve and support the local community.